dpharris/OlcbRefresh/DPH-OlcbBasicNode/README.md

 // Set up Blue/Gold configuration
 BG bg(&pce, buttons, patterns, NUM_EVENT, &blue, &gold, &txBuffer);
 ```
-This initializes the BlueGold subsystem, which handles the Blue and Gold buttons and LEDs.
-These indicate bus activity and implement the Teach/Learn protocol and node resets.
+This line initializes the BlueGold subsystem, which handles the Blue and Gold LEDs and buttons.
+The LEDs are used to indicate bus activity received and sent, whie the buttons are used to implement the Teach/Learn protocol and node resets.
 ```C++
 bool states[] = {false, false, false, false}; // current input states; report when changed
 ```